SeanKilleen/seankilleen.github.io/_posts/2011-11-28-notes-on-sub-reports-in-crystal-reports-2008-field-notes.markdown

 myTotal
 {% endhighlight %}

-> * Place `@MainFormula` in a main report section that is beneath the section<br />containing the subreport.&nbsp;For the shared variable to return the correct value in the main report, you must place `@MainFormula` in a main report section that is beneath the section containing the subreport.
+> * Place `@MainFormula` in a main report section that is beneath the section containing the subreport.
+For the shared variable to return the correct value in the main report, you must place `@MainFormula` in a main report section that is beneath the section containing the subreport.
 This ensures Crystal Reports evaluates the `@SubFormula` before `@MainFormula`.

 > One way to do this is to insert a section below the section containing the subreport, and place `@MainFormula` in this new sub-section: